The Call to be an Extraordinary Minister of Holy Communion

 Procedure at Mass

-After the Sign of Peace, please come forward.
+After the Lamb of God is said/sung, please come forward.
 Go to the side credence table and wash your hands.
 Pick up a purificator if you are a cup minister.
 Also, it is VERY important that you line up at the sides of the altar in the order posted.
 This will insure that all the ministers go into the Sanctuary in an orderly fashion.

 On the choir side line up as follows: